Swiatek to Raducanu: Five women to watch at the Australian Open

 The powerful 25-year-old was the first player since Serena Williams in 2016 to reach at least the semi-finals at all four Slams in a single season.

-Sabalenka reached the final at last week’s Brisbane International, losing to Rybakina.
+Sabalenka reached the final at the recent Brisbane International, losing to Rybakina.

 Elena Rybakina